sagemathinc/cocalc-doc/source/index.rst

 CoCalc
 =============

-Hello, and welcome to `CoCalc`_!
+Hello, and welcome to `CoCalc`_.
 CoCalc is a virtual online workspace for calculations, research, collaboration and authoring documents.
-Your web-browser is all you need to escape the confined space of your own desktop and move to the cloud.
+Your web browser is all you need to escape the confined space of your desktop and move to the cloud.
-This guide explains all features of CoCalc in depth and how you can use them productively.
+This guide explains the features of CoCalc in depth and shows how you can use them productively.

-The main building block for working on CoCalc are :doc:`Projects <project>`.
+The main building blocks for working on CoCalc are :doc:`Projects <project>`.
 Create one or more projects in order to partition your work into separate *workspaces*.
-Each project consists of files, which are only accessible to you and your :ref:`collaborators <add-collaborators>`.
+Each project consists of files, accessible only to you and your :ref:`collaborators <add-collaborators>`.

-Certain types of files in a project allow you to accomplish a specific tasks.
+Certain types of files in a project allow you to accomplish a specific task.
-They open up in their associated online editors and you start to work interactively in CoCalc's environment.
+They open up in their associated online editor and you start to work interactively in CoCalc's environment.
-For example, a file ending in ``*.sagews`` is for working with [SageMath]_ in a :doc:`sagews`, an ``*.ipynb`` file starts a :doc:`Jupyter Notebook <jupyter>` and ``*.tex`` files open up an editor for :doc:`LaTeX documents <latex>`.
+For example, files ending in ``*.sagews`` are for working with [SageMath]_ in :doc:`sagews`, an ``*.ipynb`` file starts a :doc:`Jupyter Notebook <jupyter>`, and a ``*.tex`` file opens an editor for :doc:`LaTeX documents <latex>`.

 .. figure:: img/cocalc-intro-1.png
      :width: 75%